sebastienwindal/weight-loss/rosemary.md

 * install python2: `brew install python@2`
 * install vovpal wabbit: `brew install vowpal-wabbit`

 congrats you are now ready to use the thing.
+You don't need to ever run those thing on this machine, just the generate command part below.

 Create a csv file in that folder (for instance rosemary.csv) that uses the following format: